Collections

 Is it possible to edit the token in Supernova and then push it back to Figma?

-Figma-imported tokens cannot be edited in Supernova.
-Figma is considered the authoritative source for them, so all editing, grouping, ungrouping, and deleting of tokens imported from Figma should be done within Figma.
+No, imported tokens from Figma cannot be edited in Supernova.
+This is because Figma is considered the authoritative source for them — all editing, grouping, ungrouping, and deleting of tokens should be done within Figma.

 What if there are variables with the same name in two different collections that I want to import?